AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 have a very performance sensitive endpoint, or want to **build an own web framework**.
 Hey, the latter is us!

-In other words: Swift NIO is a rather low level API, somewhat similar to the Apache 2 module API.
+In other words: SwiftNIO is a rather low level API, somewhat similar to the Apache 2 module API.

 To implement our web framework, we are going to create those components: